Lyme vaccine for humans. The race for a new vaccine.

 Although there’s much focus on vaccines, the future may lie elsewhere.
 “The ideal strategy, however, wouldn’t target bacteria or viruses but the tick itself,” writes Shaffer.
 “Such a vaccine would target proteins in the tick’s saliva or mid-gut to impair tick feeding before the parasite can transmit Lyme disease or any pathogen.”

 I had patients who were reluctant to take the LYMErix vaccine.
 I rarely prescribed it, and never had a patient who experienced an autoimmune reaction.
+My patients share the same concern with any future Lyme vaccine for humans.

 Ask the Lyme Doctor about vaccines on Facebook Live, Wednesday, October 30th at 8 pm ET.